Moving to Pennsylvania? Here’s Everything You Need to Know

 The landscape changes as you move around the state, and there are plenty of other factors to think about as you approach your homebuying decision.
 This guide will help you get moving in the right direction.

-Aerial view of the countryside in York Springs, Pennsylvania
+Aerial view of the countryside in York Springs, Pennsylvania.

 Pros

-Excellent health care.
 Pennsylvanians also enjoy a high quality of life because of the outstanding health organizations and universities here.
 Two of the top hospitals are UPMC Shadyside in Pittsburgh and Penn Presbyterian in Philadelphia; two of the top universities are Bucknell in Lewisburg and Dickinson in Carlyle.

-Plenty of outdoor fun.
 For active adults seeking endless recreation opportunities, Pennsylvania has countless golf courses, parks, forests, rivers, farmland, covered bridges, and mountains.
 The state also has several popular sports teams (the Pirates, the Steelers, the Eagles, and the Phillies).

 Cons

-The cold.
 Pennsylvania can get quite cold in certain regions, and wintertime brings snowstorms most years.
 If you live near the mountains or farther north, you may experience more of the white stuff than at lower elevations.
 There will be more on this topic below.

-Far from the beach.
 If you like the beach, you’ll have to drive further than your New Jersey and New York neighbors, since the only body of water that meets PA’s border is Lake Erie.

-Liquor laws.
 The state has some unusual liquor laws with restrictions that new residents should become familiar with.

-Taxes and traffic.
 Other cons (depending on where you live) might include high property taxes and heavy traffic, especially near some of the larger cities.

 Pennsylvania experiences all four seasons, and it can see some heavy precipitation and hot weather.
 For example, from 2018 to 2019, Harrisburg’s yearly snowfall was 40.9 inches, State College’s was 40, and Philly’s was 17.1.
 Average high temps for August are 80ºF for State College and 83ºF/84ºF for Harrisburg and Philadelphia.
 It’s a large state with varied weather patterns throughout, so researching the weather history for the area that you’re interested in is highly recommended.

-Evening light on the Pennsylvania State Capitol in Harrisburg, Pennsylvania
+Evening light on the Pennsylvania State Capitol in Harrisburg, Pennsylvania.

-The Pennsylvania sales tax is six percent (pharmaceutical drugs, clothing, residential heating fuels, and food are all exempt), and income tax is levied at the rate of 3.07 percent against taxable income.
+The Pennsylvania sales tax is 6% (pharmaceutical drugs, clothing, residential heating fuels, and food are all exempt), and income tax is levied at the rate of 3.07% against taxable income.
 Municipalities may also collect income taxes, also referred to as “Local Earned Income Tax.”
 Smaller cities like Lancaster can collect two percent or less, but larger ones like Philly usually collect more.
 The state gas tax is substantial at 58 cents per gallon for regular gasoline.

 Pennsylvania Property Taxes